-Sometimes a golfer will continue to play with shoulder pain and finally seek medical attention when a) they can no longer play without pain, or b) when they can no longer drive through the ball at a velocity that they are accustomed to and the frustration of added strokes has made the game miserable for them.
+If you are like many golfers, sometimes you will continue to play golf with shoulder pain and finally seek medical attention when a) they can no longer play without pain, or b) when they can no longer drive through the ball at a velocity that they are accustomed to and the frustration of added strokes has made the game miserable for them.

 A painful shoulder decreases club head velocity

 A German study (1) suggested what you already knew, a painful shoulder decreases club head velocity.
 Of course they came to this conclusion after examining many golfers using various testing methods.
 Here is what the study said: “Joint structure damages due to overstrain often occur even in commonly not injury-prone golfing.
 Triggered by the golf swing’s repetitive movement pattern and technique deficits of the player these structural damages are most likely to affect the lumbar spine as well as shoulder and elbow joint.
 As a synonym for shoulder impingement symptoms in golfers the term golf shoulder has been established in medical terminology.”

 The authors of this study suggest wear and tear strain and poor technique can impact not only the low back and elbow but cause shoulder impingement syndrome, further they state: “a persisting shoulder impingement syndrome can have a negative effect on club head velocity.”
 Reduced club head velocity adds strokes.

 Although “impingement” refers specifically to pressure on the tendons and bursa in the shoulder, it is a generalized term often used to refer to shoulder pain of unknown origin.
 Other terms used to describe pain that cannot be pinpointed are tendinitis, tendinosis, and bursitis.